Windows Remote Desktop File Transfer: Detailed How-to Guide

 Best Use Case: For quick transfers of small files between the remote and local machines.

-A more visual method where users can drag files from the remote desktop and drop them onto their local machine (and vice versa).
+It’s a more visual method where users can drag files from the remote desktop and drop them onto their local machine (and vice versa).

 Advantages: